torbray/Monster_Hunter/README.md

 # The board:

 The player and the monster are displayed on a 10x10 grid board.
+Until the player encounters the monster, it remains invisible on the board.

 P - Player
 M - Monster